buildbot/buildbot/CONTRIBUTING.md

 *We do not use the GitHub Issue Tracker for bugs*

 Please file tickets for any bugs you discover at http://trac.buildbot.net.
+It is not necessary to file a bug if you are preparing a patch.

 Patches
 -------